MapsPeople/docs/src/web/v4/getting-started/directions.md

 To display a route on the map, we use the _coordinates_ of an _Origin_ and _Destination_ and draw a line between them.
 For this, we use MapsIndoors' `directionsRender`.

-The _Destination_ coordinate is retrieved dynamically, using the coordinate of the selected Location in the search results list.
+The _Destination_ coordinate is retrieved dynamically, using the coordinate of the selected Location in the search results list - Therefore, you must search for the destination to get directions, and then click the result, in the text-list.
+Different solutions can of course be implemented into your own solution later.
 In this tutorial, the _Origin_ is a hardcoded coordinate.

 In the following example, this is what happens: